vatesfr/xen-orchestra/@xen-orchestra/proxy/docs/api.md

     xapi: Xapi
     streamLogs: boolean = false
   }): string

+  interface MountedDisk {
+    // handle to pass to `unmountDisk`
+    id: string
+    // UUID of the SR introduced on the host
+    srUuid: string
+    // UUID of the read-only VDI exposing the disk
+    vdiUuid: string
+    // IQN of the target serving the disk
+    iqn: string
+    // address of the portal, as advertised to the host
+    address: string
+    // port of the portal, ephemeral: one target per mount
+    port: number
+  }

+  // Serve `disk` as a read-only iSCSI LUN and attach it, as an SR, to `host` — a host of the pool
+  // `xapi` points at.
+Nothing is copied: every read goes straight to the backup repository, and
+  // writes are refused.
+Undone by `unmountDisk`.
+  //
+  // The portal handed to the host is this proxy's address as seen from it, auto-detected unless
+  // `iscsi.advertisedAddress` is set in the proxy configuration.
+  //
+  // There is no method to list the mounts: a proxy is driven by a single XO, which is the one
+  // keeping track of them.
+  function mountDisk(_: {
+    disk: string
+    host: string
+    nameLabel?: string
+    remote: Remote
+    xapi: Xapi
+  }): MountedDisk

+  function unmountDisk(_: { id: string })

   function listPoolMetadataBackups(_: { remotes: { [id: string]: Remote } }): {
     [remoteId: string]: { [poolUuid: string]: object[] }